miaohua1982/simple_fasterrcnn_pytorch/README.md

 ```

 then you can use the library in other project not only in current one.
+>Note:
+ nms&roi_pool is implemented in c++, so on different os platform(windows, mac os, linux) it has different compilation method.
+The pybind11 also has different installation instructions, so just follow the steps [here](https://pybind11.readthedocs.io/en/stable/installing.html)

-The example for nms.
-And the nms_mh package also contains the iou & giou & ciou & diou functions
+The following example is for using nms.
+And the nms_mh package also contains the iou & giou & ciou & diou functions.
 ```sh
 import numpy as np
 import nms_mh as m